 Summer Solidays: The Holiday Activites and Food Programme

-Over Summer 2021, Art at the Heart ran workshops as part of the Summer Solidays holiday programme, providing free high-quality tuition and healthy lunches for children eligible for free school meals.
-Each workshop ran from 10-2.30 (including breaks for lunch and stimulating games) and children from other households were able to attend for a small charge of £10 per child.
-This not only provided respite for parents and carers, but gave children a creative outlet over the summer which was particularly vital after months of home-schooling.
+Over Summer 2021, Art at the Heart ran workshops as part of the Summer Solidays holiday programme with The Core, providing free high-quality tuition and healthy lunches for children eligible for free school meals.

 Funders: Arts Council England, Reading Agency, Holiday Activities and Food 2021